tie/dotfiles/README.md

 --------------------------------------------------------------------------------

 Use [GNU Stow] to create program's config symlink in your home directory.
-Example: `stow nvim` will sym link the files in the `nvim/` directory to the correct place in your home directory.
+Example: `stow nvim -d dotfiles -t .config` will sym link the files in the `nvim/` directory to the correct place in your `.config` directory.

    Dependencies
 --------------------------------------------------------------------------------